mobyle2/mobyle2.datamanager/README.md

 In case of remote_upload file://
  - check if allowed in configuration
- - only only local registered users (ldap)
- - limit access to a list of root directories

 Add revert possibility for files from a previous version of file Add user id in history for file history management